 It's essential to be aware of how much rain you receive on your project site.
-GAEPD requires the permittee to measure rainfall in 24-hour periods and keep the data in site records.
+GAEPD requires the permittee measures rainfall every 24-hours and then keeps the data on site or readily available for review.
 The Primary Permittee or appropriate Tertiary Permittee should check the rain gauge at the same time every day in order to get an accurate representation of the projects rain events.
-The Permittee shall make it part of their daily routine to record rainfall.
+The Permittee should make it part of their daily routine to record rainfall.
+Secondary Permittees are not required to measure 1⁄2 rainfall events, but must keep a record of their inspections after 1⁄2 rain events as conducted by the Primary Permittee.
+Tertiary Permittees must keep daily rainfall records.